IvanDok13/rsschool-cv/cv.md

 ---
 ### About Me:
-- Researcher with a Master's degree and 7 years of experience in laser technologies.
-I have been passionate about client-side software development for 2 years.
-Created 10+ projects in JS, HTML, CSS, React, TS in various web & mobile based versions.
+- Software Developer with a Master's degree and 4 years of front-end experience.
+I am passionate about client-side software development, having built over 20 projects in React, TS, JS, HTML, CSS.
+- My experience spans multiple projects, including custom web apps, e-commerce platforms, and even mini-games, where I've integrated APIs, optimized front-end designs and adapted it for various web and mobile versions.
 - Each project has deepened my understanding of how great design and cutting-edge technology can intersect to create something truly memorable.

-- Beyond that, my front-end work is based on clean, modular code that is both efficient and maintainable.
-My current research involves expanding into React, a natural progression as I continue to search for better tools for building scalable, robust web applications.
+- Beyond that, my software development work is based on clean, modular code that is both efficient and maintainable.
+My current research includes extending into React, which is a natural progression as I continue to search for better tools for building scalable, robust web applications.

-- If you’re looking for a front-end developer who’s committed to creating next-generation solutions for the digital age, let’s chat.
-I’m always open to new challenges, innovative ideas, and collaborations that push the boundaries of what the web can do.

 ---
 ### Languages and tools